 Suppose you got laid off.
 Don’t just say, “Well the economy’s bad and I got laid off and had to borrow to pay my bills.”

-Dig deeper instead.
+Dig deeper

 Why did you have to borrow to pay your bills?
 Were you missing an emergency fund?
 Was it inadequate?
 Had you bought a car, figuring you could afford it because you could make the payments?
 Were you assuming that you would always be able to make them?
-Did you ignore the possibility of multiple things going wrong at once, or a worse-case scenario?
+Did you ignore the possibility of multiple things going wrong at once, or a worse-case scenario happening?

 Or suppose that you just woke up one day and realized that you’ve been living beyond your means.
 If you can’t think of a particular even that was the trigger, it might just be a matter of your not having paid attention to your income and expenses.